-Inside Trump Backers’ Bash At Mar-A-Lago, A Place That ‘Sure Ain’t No Shithole’
+Inside A Trump Backers’ Bash At Mar-A-Lago, Where The President Is A “Damn Genius”

 Advertisement

 The president, who has frequently flown back to Mar-a-Lago for weekends, especially in colder months, is not expected to be at his club until Friday night, plans that could be complicated by a potential government shutdown.
-But large cutouts of him with his iconic thumbs up — some with First Lady Melania Trump and others with his “Make America Great Again” hat on — were scattered throughout the ballroom so he could join in the celebration.
+But large cutouts of him with his iconic thumbs-up — some with first lady Melania Trump and others with his “Make America Great Again” hat on — were scattered throughout the ballroom so he could join in the celebration.
 The attendees drank Trump wine and dined on sliced beef brisket, berry salad, and “American apple pie.”

-Throughout the night, attendees were eager to sound off on the most recent charges of racism against the president, which was fitting, given that the event was also first conceived as a result of the outrage over Trump's comments in the aftermath the white supremacist violence in Charlottesville last August, when he said "both sides" were responsible.
-Charities and businesses that had held annual events Mar-a-Lago started fleeing the club after those comments because they did not want to be seen as at all sympathetic to white supremacy by associating themselves with the Trump brand.
+Throughout the night, attendees were eager to sound off on the most recent charges of racism against the president, which was fitting, given that the event was also first conceived as a result of the outrage over Trump's comments in the aftermath the white supremacist violence in Charlottesville last August, when he said “both sides” were responsible.
+Charities and businesses that had held annual events at Mar-a-Lago started fleeing the club after those comments because they did not want to be seen as at all sympathetic to white supremacy by associating themselves with the Trump brand.

 At the time, Holt Kramer decided to counter any insinuation of the president being a racist in the most Trumpian way possible: by throwing an over-the-top celebration at his resort on the eve of the first year of his presidency.

-"Everyone knows that if it weren't for him, there wouldn't even be a club in Palm Beach where Jews and Muslims and people of all faiths would be welcome," Holt Kramer told BuzzFeed News before the event.
-"I said this is disgusting.
+“Everyone knows that if it weren't for him, there wouldn't even be a club in Palm Beach where Jews and Muslims and people of all faiths would be welcome,” Holt Kramer told BuzzFeed News before the event.
+“I said this is disgusting.
 It was just so offensive to me.
-I thought about it and decided, 'Well I think I'm about to do an event."
+I thought about it and decided, ‘Well, I think I'm about to do an event.’”

-Tickets for the celebration, which was initially planned for about 400 people and ended up doubling, sold out within days last fall and was expanded to include an "overflow ballroom."
+Tickets for the celebration, which was initially planned for about 400 people and ended up doubling, sold out within days last fall and it was expanded to include an “overflow ballroom.”

 In his welcome remarks, Eric Trump, the president’s son, called the people who came to the celebration his family's “true friends.”